Hey friend,

 Then add another if you want.
 Or don't.
 There are no rules here.

-How to Start a Daily Journaling Habit That Actually Sticks
+If you're new to journaling and would like some tips, check out: How to Start a Daily Journaling Habit That Actually Sticks

 Final Thoughts